Mitral stenosis: Pathophysiology

 The normal area of the mitral valve orifice is about 4 to 6 cm2.
 In normal cardiac physiology, the mitral valve opens during left ventricular diastole, to allow blood to flow from the left atrium to the left ventricle.
 A normal mitral valve will not impede the flow of blood from the left atrium to the left ventricle during (ventricular) diastole, and the pressures in the left atrium and the left ventricle during ventricular diastole will be equal.
 The result is that the left ventricle gets filled with blood during early ventricular diastole, with only a small portion of extra blood contributed by contraction of the left atrium (the "atrial kick") during late ventricular diastole.

 When the mitral valve area goes below 2 cm2, the valve causes an impediment to the flow of blood into the left ventricle, creating a pressure gradient across the mitral valve.
 This gradient may be increased by increases in the heart rate or cardiac output.
 As the gradient across the mitral valve increases, the amount of time necessary to fill the left ventricle with blood increases.
 Eventually, the left ventricle requires the atrial kick to fill with blood.
 As the heart rate increases, the amount of time that the ventricle is in diastole and can fill up with blood (called the diastolic filling period) decreases.
 When the heart rate goes above a certain point, the diastolic filling period is insufficient to fill the ventricle with blood and pressure builds up in the left atrium, leading to pulmonary congestion.

 When the mitral valve area goes less than 1 cm2, there will be an increase in the left atrial pressures (required to push blood through the stenotic valve).
 Since the normal left ventricular diastolic pressures is about 5 mmHg, a pressure gradient across the mitral valve of 20 mmHg due to severe mitral stenosis will cause a left atrial pressure of about 25 mmHg.
 This left atrial pressure is transmitted to the pulmonary vasculature and causes pulmonary hypertension.
 Pulmonary capillary pressures in this level cause an imbalance between the hydrostatic pressure and the oncotic pressure, leading to extravasation of fluid from the vascular tree and pooling of fluid in the lungs (congestive heart failure causing pulmonary edema).

 The constant pressure overload of the left atrium will cause the left atrium to increase in size.
 As the left atrium increases in size, it becomes more prone to develop atrial fibrillation (AF).
-When atrial fibrillation develops, the atrial kick is lost (since it is due to the normal atrial contraction).